 Mutating functions and effects in Common Lisp

-The main function for mutating data is setf, and the main form for calling side-effects is progn.
-But there are other forms which uses implicit progn as part of it’s body or uses setf under the hood.
-It’s not always easy to know when these forms are used.
+part of it’s body or uses setf under the hood.
+It’s not always easy to know

 Mutate variables